mattrayan/memoapp/README.md

 # MusicDB

-A Spotify app using AngularJS and Flux
+A Spotify app using AngularJS and Flux (still under construction)

 ## Front-End:
 - AngularJS